 Confined Space Entry

-Confined spaces present a special type of danger – a danger that you may not recognize until you’ve already entered a confined space and encountered a hazard.
+Confined spaces present a special type of danger – a danger that you may not recognize until you’ve already entered a confined space and encountered the hazard.
 By then, it may be too late.
-Toxic gases, lack of oxygen, shifting materials inside, explosions, unexpected start-ups of machinery, and other hazards can cause injury or death before you can take action to protect yourself or a co-worker.
-That’s why it’s so important for you to look before you leap.
-You must be aware of the confined spaces around you and know how to enter and exit them safely.
+Toxic gases, lack of oxygen, shifting materials inside, and other hazards can cause injury or death before you can take action to protect yourself or a co-worker.

 Every year unsuspecting employees are killed as a result of hazardous conditions in confined spaces.